• Summer Favorites

 Step by step instructions

-Preheat your oven to 400 degrees F and line a baking sheet with aluminum foil.
-Then cut the corn into ribs.
+Preheat your oven to 400°F and line a baking sheet with foil.
+Cut the corn into ribs.

-Next, rub the corn ribs all over with butter and sprinkle with salt or the spice mix of your choosing.
+Rub the ribs all over with butter, then season generously with salt or your spice mix of choice, don't be shy.

 raw corn with butter

-Once fully seasoned, but them on the prepared baking sheet and bake for 20-25 minutes or until they are curled up and browned a bit.
+Arrange on the baking sheet and bake 20-25 minutes, until curled and lightly browned.

 cooked corn ribs on a sheet pan